 - Substitute the oil for melted butter.
 The butter gives the brownies an added richness.

 - Substitute the water for the same amount of brewed espresso coffee.
 You won’t taste the coffee in the brownie, but coffee accentuates the flavour of chocolate.
-It’s a good tip to add a small amount of coffee into your chocolate cakes too.
+It’s a good tip to add a small amount of coffee to your chocolate cakes too.

 - Add some chopped dark chocolate.
 This will melt into the batter as the brownies cook and add to the richness and depth of flavour.